-Customer experience is the lifeblood of your business.
+A modern customer experience strategy (also known as a CX strategy) is the lifeblood of your business.
 Depending on the quality of the customer experience, your customers will either enjoy it or endure it.

 How your company treats customers affects their behavior – for better or for worse.
 If it provides a frictionless customer experience, your company will not only gain satisfied repeat customers, but customer advocates, too.
 In an era where people air their grievances to an audience of millions via social media, stories of brands going above and beyond are gaining media attention and consumer trust and wallet.